LLNL/adapt-fp/arclength/README.md

 # Sanity example

-This is a an example from Precimonious (https://github.com/corvette-berkeley/precimonious).
+This is a an example from [Precimonious](https://github.com/corvette-berkeley/precimonious).
 The program approximates an integral using Simpson's rule.

 The example is provided as four source files and a Makefile for automation.